-Ever wondered whatever happened to Kiko Rustia?
-The former Born to Be Wild host may have veered off being the face of GMA 7’s renowned travel and wildlife show— the Philippine’s very first nature documentary show, according to Wikipedia—and shed the Jack Sparrow locks, but he’s still out there wandering.
+Ever wondered what happened to Kiko Rustia?
+The former Born to Be Wild host may have veered off being the face of GMA 7’s renowned travel and wildlife show and has since shed his trademark Jack Sparrow locks, but he’s still out there wandering.

-For Kiko, the adventures did not end with his stint as host of the multi-awarded TV series.
-While the airtime nowadays may not be as much (the TV guestings still come from time to time), his explorations continue—from filming documentaries with celebrated National Geographic director/producer Gabriel Malvar, to starting a tech blog where he calls himself “a caveman with a knack for technology,” to falling in love with Boracay over and over again.
+For Kiko, the adventures did not end with his hosting stint.
+While the airtime nowadays may have dwindled (the TV guestings still come from time to time), his explorations continue—from filming documentaries with National Geographic director/producer Gabriel Malvar to starting a tech blog where he calls himself “a caveman with a knack for technology,” to falling in love with Boracay over and over again.

-Plus, he now has two gorgeous angels under his wing, and, for him, his foray as a father is a new and exciting journey altogether.
+He also has two gorgeous angels under his wing now, and, for him, his foray as a father is a new and exciting journey altogether.

 1. How’s life after Born to Be Wild?
 What’s keeping you busy these days?

 Well, life after Born to Be Wild has been another adventure entirely.
 The TV career had to be put on hold since my wife and I were blessed with two beautiful babies.
 Our little boy Rai Franco Ka’Likha was born last 2015 and our little princess Raia Franchel Ka’Aya came earlier this year.